Getting Your Teeth Into Dental SEO

 Although Google has frequently stated that social shares and mentions are not a ranking factor, they are however an important user engagement signal.

 Regularly post on your channels and ensure that the tone is in line with that of your website.
-Although some businesses automate their social media channels, it’s also important that they have a natural feel, so interact with your audience wherever possible.
+Interact with your audience wherever possible.

 Keep up to date with the latest news and opinions